Out of flavor: Wall Street slashes targets on Chipotle

-From the carnitas crisis of early 2015 to the more recent E. Coli outbreak.
+Jan 7 From the carnitas crisis of early 2015 to the more recent E. Coli outbreak.
 And now, tough love from Wall Street.
-Chipotle Mexican Grill Inc's (CMG.N) shareholders have never had it so bad.
+Chipotle Mexican Grill Inc's shareholders have never had it so bad.

 At least six brokerages slashed their price targets on the burrito chain operator's stock on Thursday, a day after the company said it was served with a grand jury subpoena related to a probe into a norovirus incident at one of its restaurants.

-Chipotle's stock, once a Wall Street darling, has lost a third of its value since the end of October, when an E. Coli outbreak linked to its restaurants was first reported.
+Chipotle's stock, once a darling of Wall Street, lost a third of its value since the end of October, when an E. Coli outbreak linked to its restaurants was first reported.

 The shares were down 1.6 percent at $420.02 on Thursday.